sqall01/alertR/sensorClientDevelopment/README.md

 alertR Sensor Client Development
 ======

-This client is only for developer.
-It has no purpose than to emulate sensors and to trigger them via the keyboard input.
+This client is only for developers.
+It has no purpose than to emulate sensors and to trigger them via keyboard input.
 This means it can not be used as a daemon and have to be actively used.

 How to use it?